-However, once your dentures fit snugly in your mouth, you will have to get used to removing them nightly.
+However, once your dentures fit snugly in your mouth, you will have to remove them every night.
 False teeth are intended to be worn just when you are awake and active.
 You should remove them to sleep.

-How To Correctly Clean and Care For Dentures
+How Do You Properly Clean and Care For Dentures?

 The better care you give your false teeth, the longer they will last.
 However, there are procedures that you must follow that are quite different to caring for natural teeth.
 With proper care, your dentures should last between five and seven years.